 This java-based extension for Inkscape facilitates image embedding by:

-By cropping image data that lies outside the clipping frame or applying jpeg compression, the resulting file size can be reduced significantly.
-Alternatively, if preserving image quality is a priority jpeg compression can be explicitly avoided.
+By cropping image data that lies outside the clipping frame, applying jpeg compression, or resampling to lower resolution, the resulting file size can be reduced significantly.
+If preserving image quality is a priority jpeg compression and resampling can be explicitly avoided.

-The extension uses ImageJ to load and manipulate the image data and the Apache Commons Codec library to encode the data for embedding.
+The extension uses ImageJ to load image data and the Apache Commons Codec library to encode the data for embedding.

 This extension was developed to help produce publication quality figures for scientific journals.
 Comments and suggestions are welcome via Github.